 Buddha's Birthday (May 19)

-Falling on the eighth day of the fourth lunar month, elaborate and solemn rituals are held at many Buddhist temples across the country and lanterns are hung along streets leading to temples.
+Falling on the eighth day of the fourth lunar month, elaborate and solemn rituals are held at many Buddhist temples across the country and lanterns are hung along the streets leading to the temples.

 Memorial Day (June 6)

-Memorial Day is set aside to honor the soldiers and civilians who have given their lives for their country.
+Memorial Day serves to honor the soldiers and civilians who have given their lives for their country.
 While memorial services are held nationwide, the largest ceremony takes place at the National Cemetery in Seoul.

 Liberation Day (August 15)

-This day commemorates Japan's acceptance of the Allies' terms of surrender in 1945 and the resulting liberation of Korea.
+This day commemorates Japan's acceptance of the Allies' terms of surrender in 1945 and the following liberation of Korea.